Ankitgif/Excel-Advance-Sales-Analytics/README.md

 ![GM%_by_Quartes_sub_zone](https://github.com/user-attachments/assets/a10904ed-c27f-49ce-865d-6194608a4c85)

 Key learnings:

-- ETL (Extract, Transform and Load Data) in Excel
-- Creating Connections Among Tables Using Data Modelling
-- Functional Knowledge Of Sales
-- Adding a Date Table Using Power Query
-- Conditional Formatting
-- Power Pivot
-- Creating Measures
-- Adding finance data to data model
+ETL Processes: Proficient in Extracting, Transforming, and Loading data in Excel Data Modelling: Expertise in creating connections among tables and building robust data models Sales Knowledge: Functional understanding of sales processes and data Power Query: Skilled in adding and managing date tables using Power Query Conditional Formatting: Advanced capabilities in applying conditional formatting in Excel Power Pivot: Experienced in using Power Pivot for data analysis and modeling Measure Creation: Proficient in creating measures for data analysis Fiscal Analysis: Ability to derive fiscal months and quarters Data Integration: Proficiency in incorporating supplementary data into an existing data model DAX (Data Analysis Expressions): Utilizing DAX to create calculated columns